-Understanding “Shell Form” in Malta
+Understanding “Shell Form” in Gozo

-In Malta, a shell form property typically includes completed structure, roof, façade and common areas, but interiors are left unfinished.
+In Gozo, a shell form property typically includes completed structure, roof, façade and common areas, but interiors are left unfinished.
 There is no flooring, no bathrooms or kitchen, no internal doors, and utility points are only brought to the entrance of the unit.

 This flexibility allows you to shape the space as you wish, but it also requires careful preparation.
 Without a clear design package, contractors may quote based on assumptions, which often leads to extra costs, delays, or compromises in quality.